-IDEA offers instruction in Accord Florida State Standards of the appropriate grade levels in the following required curriculum:
+IDEA provides instruction aligned to the Florida State Standards of the appropriate grade levels in the following required curriculum:

 - 1. A foundation curriculum that includes:

 - a.
 English language arts and reading;

 - b.
 Mathematics;

 - c.
 Science;

 - d.
-Social studies;
+Social studies:

 - e.
 Spanish and

 - 2. An enrichment curriculum that includes

 - a.
 Health education;

 - b.
-Physical education ("PE"), to the extent required.;
+Physical education ("PE"), to the extent required;

 - c.
 Fine Arts; and

 - d.
-Financial Literacy.
+Financial Literacy

+- e.
+Career Planning